d13g0s0uz4/hacktricks/cloud-security/github-security/README.md

   -d '{"head":"<branch_name>","base":"master", "title":"title"}'
 ```

-{% hint style="danger" %}
-Note that in several occasions you will be able to find **github user tokens inside Github Actions envs or in the secrets**.
-These tokens may give you more privileges over the repository and organization.
+*Note that in several occasions you will be able to find **github user tokens inside Github Actions envs or in the secrets**.
+These tokens may give you more privileges over the repository and organization.*
-{% endhint %}

 #### List secrets in Github Action output